anhuaxiang/mcp-server-couchbase/README.md

 - `CB_USERNAME`: The username with access to the bucket to use to connect
 - `CB_PASSWORD`: The password for the username to connect
 - `CB_BUCKET_NAME`: The name of the bucket that the server will access
-- `READ_ONLY_QUERY_MODE`: Setting to configure if SQL++ queries that allow data to be modified are allowed.
-It is set to False by default.
+- `READ_ONLY_QUERY_MODE`: Setting to configure whether SQL++ queries that allow data to be modified are allowed.
+It is set to True by default.
 - `path/to/cloned/repo/mcp-server-couchbase/` should be the path to the cloned repository on your local machine.
 Don't forget the trailing slash at the end!

+> Note: If you have other MCP servers in use in the client, you can add it to the existing `mcpServers` object.

+### Claude Desktop

+Follow the steps below to use Couchbase MCP server with Claude Desktop MCP client

+1. The MCP server can now be added to Claude Desktop by editing the configuration file.
+More detailed instructions can be found on the [MCP quickstart guide](https://modelcontextprotocol.io/quickstart/user).

+   - On Mac, the configuration file is located at `~/Library/Application Support/Claude/claude_desktop_config.json`
+   - On Windows, the configuration file is located at `%APPDATA%\Claude\claude_desktop_config.json`

+   Open the configuration file and add the [configuration](#server-configuration-for-mcp-clients) to the `mcpServers` section.

+2. Restart Claude Desktop to apply the changes.

+3. You can now use the server in Claude Desktop to run queries on the Couchbase cluster using natural language and perform CRUD operations on documents.

+#### Claude Desktop Logs

+The logs for Claude Desktop can be found in the following locations:

+- MacOS: ~/Library/Logs/Claude
+- Windows: %APPDATA%\Claude\Logs

+The logs can be used to diagnose connection issues or other problems with your MCP server configuration.
+For more details, refer to the [official documentation](https://modelcontextprotocol.io/quickstart/user#getting-logs-from-claude-for-desktop).

+### Cursor

+Follow steps below to use Couchbase MCP server with Cursor:

+1. Install [Cursor](https://cursor.sh/) on your machine.

+2. In Cursor, go to Cursor > Cursor Settings > MCP > Add a new global MCP server.
+Also, checkout the docs on [setting up MCP server configuration](https://docs.cursor.com/context/model-context-protocol#configuring-mcp-servers) from Cursor.

+3. Specify the same [configuration](#server-configuration-for-mcp-clients).
+You may need to add the server configuration under a parent key of mcpServers.

 4. Save the configuration.

-5. You will see couchbase as an added server in MCP list.
+5. You will see couchbase as an added server in MCP servers list.
 Refresh to see if server is enabled.

-6. You can now use the Couchbase MCP server in Cursor to query your Couchbase cluster using natural language.
+6. You can now use the Couchbase MCP server in Cursor to query your Couchbase cluster using natural language and perform CRUD operations on documents.

 For more details about MCP integration with Cursor, refer to the [official Cursor MCP documentation](https://docs.cursor.sh/ai-features/mcp-model-context-protocol).

 #### Cursor Logs

 In the bottom panel of Cursor, click on "Output" and select "Cursor MCP" from the dropdown menu to view server logs.
 This can help diagnose connection issues or other problems with your MCP server configuration.

+### Windsurf Editor

+Follow the steps below to use the Couchbase MCP server with [Windsurf Editor](https://windsurf.com/).

+1. Install [Windsurf Editor](https://windsurf.com/download) on your machine.

+2. In Windsurf Editor, navigate to Command Palette > Windsurf MCP Configuration Panel or Windsurf - Settings > Advanced > Cascade > Model Context Protocol (MCP) Servers.
+For more details on the configuration, please refer to the [official documentation](https://docs.windsurf.com/windsurf/mcp#configuring-mcp).

+3. Click on Add Server and then Add custom server.
+On the configuration that opens in the editor, add the Couchbase MCP Server [configuration](#server-configuration-for-mcp-clients) from above.

+4. Save the configuration.

+5. You will see couchbase as an added server in MCP Servers list under Advanced Settings.
+Refresh to see if server is enabled.

+6. You can now use the Couchbase MCP server in Windsurf Editor to query your Couchbase cluster using natural language and perform CRUD operations on documents.

+For more details about MCP integration with Windsurf Editor, refer to the official [Windsurf MCP documentation](https://docs.windsurf.com/windsurf/mcp).

 ### SSE Server Mode